-EU Parliament Calls for Harmonized Legislation for Further Food Contact Materials
+EU Parliament Urges Harmonized Legislation for Food Contact Materials

 The EU Parliament recently published a Resolution considering the successes and shortcomings of the implementation of the Food Contact Materials Regulation (EC) No. 1935/2004.
 While acknowledging that the Regulation formed a solid foundation and that its objectives were still relevant, the Resolution identifies a number of shortcomings with the FCM regulatory regime.